-Our pharmacy law attorneys represent pharmacy owners and managers (e.g. pharmacists in charge, prescription department managers, and consultant pharmacists), with issues related to the ownership and operation of pharmacies.
+Our pharmacy lawyers represent pharmacy owners and managers (e.g. pharmacists in charge, prescription department managers, and consultant pharmacists), with issues related to the ownership and operation of pharmacies.
 Our clients include pharmacists, community, specialty and compounding pharmacies, durable medical equipment suppliers and home medical equipment providers.

 We assist pharmacy owners with:

-Whether you are opening your first pharmacy, have experience in pharmacy ownership, our attorneys can help you navigate and manage the legal aspects of pharmacy ownership.
-Pharmacy is a highly regulated industry, and our attorneys aim to assist pharmacy owners with various issues, from business formation to defense of disciplinary issues.
+Whether you are opening your first pharmacy or have experience in pharmacy ownership, our pharmacy lawyers can help you navigate and manage the legal aspects of pharmacy ownership.
+Pharmacy is a highly regulated industry, and our pharmacy attorneys aim to assist pharmacy owners with various issues, from business formation to defense of disciplinary issues.
 Business formation of a pharmacy often begins with preparation and/or negotiation of shareholder, ownership and franchise agreements.
 Inevitably, business disputes arise between owners and a well-prepared agreement can save time and money in the future.
 Similarly, appropriate business structuring can limit exposure, and better protect the business.
-Our pharmacy attorneys assist pharmacy owners with business formation and structuring, as well as preparation and filing of all necessary business documents.
+Our pharmacy lawyers assist pharmacy owners with business formation and structuring, as well as preparation and filing of all necessary business documents.

-Our pharmacy law attorneys also assist with procedural and compliance issues.
+Our pharmacy lawyers also assist with procedural and compliance issues.
 We can help owners obtain the required state permits, DEA registration and CMS enrollment.
 Prior to obtaining a permit, the state will conduct a pharmacy inspection.
-Our attorneys work with owners and pharmacy staff to ensure compliance prior to the inspection and help address any deficiencies that may present.
+Our pharmacy lawyers work with owners and pharmacy staff to ensure compliance prior to the inspection and help address any deficiencies that may present.
 Once the pharmacy has the proper state permit, we can help obtain a DEA registration, and assist with enrollment with CMS and third party payors.